 Your application should include:

 A completed application.
 Application forms are available in the user area.
 Access your user area by registering for an account or logging into the site.

 Documentation of your projects affiliation with a US-based Institution.

-Contact information for two references.
+Contact information for two reviewers.

 To apply for Data & Analytics Awards please register for an account here.

 SPARC will provide full support for up to ten Data & Analytics projects in each application cycle.
 Full support includes access to relevant software, ongoing remote consultation, training, and priority for SPARC residencies.

 Projects are ranked on intellectual merit.
 The core criteria on which projects are evaluated for ranking are: